Detroit man sues women who allegedly called police on him for 'gardening while black'

 A black Detroit man is suing three white women alleging they repeatedly filed false police reports and accused him of various crimes that they knew he did not commit to keep him away from a public park in his old neighborhood.

-Peeples, who describes himself as an entrepreneur and urban gardener, told NBC News that he spent nearly two years cultivating an overgrown park into a big garden of flowers and vegetables in a Detroit neighborhood.
+Peeples, who describes himself as an entrepreneur and urban gardener, told NBC News that he spent almost two years cultivating the overgrown park in a Detroit neighborhood into a big garden of flowers and vegetables.

-For half that time, the women, Deborah Nash, Martha Callahan and Callahan's granddaughter, Jennifer Morris, sought to get him "incarcerated or seriously injured by law enforcement," claims the suit filed in Wayne County Third Circuit Court in Michigan.
+For half that time, the women -- Deborah Nash, Martha Callahan and Callahan's granddaughter, Jennifer Morris -- sought to get him "incarcerated or seriously injured by law enforcement," according to the suit filed in Wayne County Third Circuit Court in Michigan.

 The women live across from or near the park, the suit says.
 Peeples said he grew up in the area but now resides elsewhere in the city.